Posted 6/10/2021

 Services such as GitHub make it easy to share your code.
 These services also help you develop your code, track bugs, and collaborate.

 There are two reasons I see why people are hesitant to share code.
 First, it is more work to clean up and share your code.
 But this needn’t be a huge effort, and I think the effort is usually worthwhile.
 Second, it may be scary to think that someone will use your code to do scholarship you are planning to do.
-There may be cases where this is reasonable–for example, if you painstakingly gathered data you plan to use in several forthcoming papers, you could wait a while before releasing the data.
+There may be cases where this is reasonable–for example, if you painstakingly gathered data you plan to use in several forthcoming papers, you could wait to finish all your own work before releasing the data.
 But more often, the people will use your tools in different ways than you planned to, or they will help you find bugs and improvements.
-I can’t think of any personal examples where I could not publish on a topic because someone else used my code to do it first.
+I don't have any personal examples where someone else used my code to beat me to work I planned to do.

 When you share, do your best to provide clear and documented code, but remember that you aren’t providing commercial software.
 Do your best to make it understandable by others, but you don’t need to write a manual or create a user interface.
 You have already done the reader a big favor by sharing your code, and you can reasonably ask them to do some work to use your code if they are very interested.